This is the reason why women with PCOS have greater difficulties for achieving pregnancy naturally.

 Legro RS.
 Pregnancy considerations in women with polycystic ovary syndrome.
 Clinical Obstetrics and Gynecology 2007; 50:295-304.

-FAQs from users: 'What are my chances of getting pregnant with IUI if I have PCOS?', 'Can timed intercourse help women with PCOS to achieve pregnancy?', 'Can you get pregnant naturally with PCOS?', 'What medications can you take to get pregnant with polycystic ovaries?', 'What is the most adequate fertility treatment to achieve pregnancy with PCOS?', 'Is pregnancy possible with hypothyroidism and polycystic ovaries?' y 'Can you achieve pregnancy with Ovasitol if you have PCOS?'.
+FAQs from users: 'What are my chances of getting pregnant with IUI if I have PCOS?', 'Can timed intercourse help women with PCOS to achieve pregnancy?', 'Can you get pregnant naturally with PCOS?', 'What medications can you take to get pregnant with polycystic ovaries?', 'What is the most adequate fertility treatment to achieve pregnancy with PCOS?', 'Is pregnancy possible with hypothyroidism and polycystic ovaries?' and 'Can you achieve pregnancy with Ovasitol if you have PCOS?'.